 Address: 1616 E 18th St, Kansas City, MO 64108

-The Negro Leagues Baseball Museum is housed in the same location as the American Jazz Museum and features the history of African American baseball, including many displays and exhibits showcasing photographs, newspaper clippings, sports equipment, and uniforms.
+The Negro Leagues Baseball Museum is housed in the same location as the American Jazz Museum.
+It features the history of African-American baseball, including many displays and exhibits showcasing photographs, newspaper clippings, sports equipment, and uniforms.

 12. National Airline History Museum